openharmony/developtools_syscap_codec/README.md

 1. Build commands：SysCap tools binary building and installation will be tiggered by SDK compiling procedure.
 How to build SDK please refer to https://gitee.com/openharmony/build/blob/master/README_zh.md.

 2. Building cmd should be adjust for host platform as same as SDK compiling, the archive will in corresponding platform directoty.

 Note: Ubuntu host only avaiable for windows/linux building, MacOs binary should building on MacOs host.

 ### Downloading Binary

-[1.Downlaod SDK(recommonded))]
+1. Downlaod SDK(recommonded)

 Download daily builds(http://ci.openharmony.cn/dailybuilds) which included SDK.

-[3.Supported Host]
+2. Supported Host

 Windows x86_64/Linux x86_64/Darwin x86_64